 Don’t confuse the fan noise with GPU coil whine, which is a high-pitched sound that arises because of the vibrations in the inductors when the GPU load is quite high.

 If the fan has some technical fault that cannot be eliminated then you can replace the faulty fan or get the card replaced if it is under warranty period.
 The RMA process is generally hassle-free but it does take some time.

 Replacing the entire cooler is not the most feasible solution but there are some good aftermarket GPU coolers available that offer very good performance in both the thermal and acoustic departments.

 GPU Fan Loud at Startup

 If the GPU Fan is loud only at the startup then you do not have to worry about it because, in some graphics cards, fans spin at full speed during startup or POST as a safety check mechanism.
-After few seconds, the fan speed gets back to normal following the fan curve set by the manufacturer.
+After a few seconds, the fan speed gets back to normal following the fan curve set by the manufacturer.